jujusti/diverse-ml-task-queue/api/README.md

 Usage of ./target/compute-api:

   -broker string
-    	Broker type to use (only 'nsq' available for now) (d
+    	Broker type to use (only 'nsq' available for now) (default "nsq") -broker-host string
+    	The address of the